Kilcummin, Queensland: Education

 Kilcummin State School is a government primary (Prep-6) school for boys and girls at 190 East West Road (22.4079°S 147.5469°E).
 In 2016, the school had an enrolment of 30 students with 4 teachers (2 full-time equivalent) with 6 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 33 students with 3 teachers (2 full-time equivalent) and 7 non-teaching staff (3 full-time equivalent).

+There are no secondary schools in Kilcummin.
+The nearest government secondary school is Clermont State High School in neighbouring Clermont to the south.
+However, it would be too distant for students in most of Kilcummin to attend; the alternatives are distance education and boarding school.